marco-vrinssen/LargeFishingModel/README.md

 # Bait Master 1.0

-## As I no longer play World of Warcraft, I'm unable to maintain or update the script.

 ## Fishing Bot for World of Warcraft Classic utilizing a simple and efficient Python script.

 ## Overview